Beto O’Rourke says nothing in his past will hinder 2020 run

 The South Bend, Indiana, mayor said says he's received contributions from 65,000-plus individual donors.
 That's key because the Democratic National Committee said last month up to 20 candidates can qualify for debates in June and July by collecting donations from at least 65,000 individuals, with at least 200 unique donors in at least 20 states.

-In an email to supporters on Sunday, Buttigieg said "we weren't even close" to 65,000 donors when the DNC originally announced the requirement.
+In an email to supporters, Buttigieg said "we weren't even close" to 65,000 donors when the DNC originally announced the requirement.
 The 37-year-old veteran says more than 76,000 people have now donated.

+He also told "Fox News Sunday" that "all of the signs are pointing in the right direction" to shift from just exploring a 2020 run to becoming an official candidate, as Gillibrand did Sunday.

 Comments